Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Abstract

 \section{Abstract}

 The physics of turbulence in magnetized plasmas remains an unresolved problem.
 The most poorly understood aspect is intermittency---spatio-temporal fluctuations superimposed on the self-similar turbulent motions.
 We employ a novel machine-learning analysis technique to segment turbulent flow structures into distinct clusters based on statistical similarities across multiple physical features.
-We find that the previously identified intermittent fluctuations consist of two distinct clusters: \textit{i}) current sheets, thin slabs of electric current between merging flux ropes, and; \textit{ii}) double sheets, pairs of oppositely polarized current slabs, possibly generated by two non-linearly interacting Alfv\'en-wave packets.
+We apply this technique to kinetic simulations of decaying (freely evolving) and driven (forced) turbulence in a strongly magnetized pair-plasma environment, and find that the previously identified intermittent fluctuations consist of two distinct clusters: \textit{i}) current sheets, thin slabs of electric current between merging flux ropes, and; \textit{ii}) double sheets, pairs of oppositely polarized current slabs, possibly generated by two non-linearly interacting Alfv\'en-wave packets.
 The distinction is crucial for the construction of realistic turbulence sub-grid models.